katievlasic/02-portfolio/README.md

 ## 02-portfolio

-#Projects Portfolio Page
+# Projects Portfolio

 Using 'advanced' CSS techniques, this web application will link to other projects I've completed demonstrating a variety of front-end concepts.

 A preview of the web application's appearance:
 ![portfolio page preview](./assets/)

-#Grading Criteria
+# Grading Criteria

 - Tecnhical Acceptance
 - Deployment